jundalisay/superb/content/en/research/bacon/learning/book-2/part-15.md

 ---
-heading:
+heading: Part 14
-title: "Part 14"
+title: "The Parts of Writing"
 weight: 32
-description: ""
+description: "The custody or retaining of knowledge is either in writing or memory"
 image: "/covers/learning.jpg"
 icon: /icons/bacon.png
 author: Francis Bacon